 What if I have a JR Pass?

 Well, if you have a JR Pass, you might as well use it!
 The Japan Rail Pass is excellent value for long-distance travel and the Shinkansen extension to Hakodate is no exception.
-Note that only one of the new JR East Passes (The JR East-Southern Hokkaido Pass) will take you all the way to the Shin-Hakodatehokuto terminus – the others stop at Shin Aomori.
+Note that only one of the new JR East Passes (the JR East-South Hokkaido Pass) will take you all the way to the Shin-Hakodatehokuto terminus – the others stop at Shin Aomori.

-Is it good for getting to Sapporo or Nisseko?
+Is it good for getting to Sapporo or Niseko?